tiepdotme/samwize.com/quotes.md

 title: "Quotes to Remember"
 permalink: /quotes/
 ---
 {% blockquote %}
+The future is already here--it's just not evenly distributed.
+{% endblockquote %}

+{% blockquote %}
 Do what Buddist do.
 Every morning, imagine a bird on your shoulder.
 Ask the bird: Am I going to die today?